Nildram/vending-change/README.md

 For a larger, more complex codebase with multiple components I would normally include BDD tests for higher level component and integration tests using an appropriate framework that supports gherkin syntax.

+### Documentation

+All classes include `docstrings` to document their public methods.
+A future improvement would be to generate more accessible documentation from these `docstrings` with a tool such as sphinx.